mrychlik/DeductronCode/README.md

 Computer codes accompanying the paper "Deductron - A Recurrent Neural Network".
 We provided a minimalistic implementation in pure Python, along with an advanced implementation utilizing Tensorflow and Keras.
-This code should not be used in any "production" system.
+This code is lightly tested should not be used in any "production" system without further testing.

 To run several programs exercising the package functionality, all one needs to do is run the script: